Q. HOW MUCH DOES IT COST TO FINISH A BASEMENT?

 Most basements flood during a power outage.
-A battery backup system or generator to power your sump pump will keep you dry during a power-outage.
+A water-pressure powered backup pump or generator to power your primary sump pump will keep you dry during a power-outage.
 Remember that much or all of your basement flooding may be due to improper ground water management.
 Fixing the source of these problems may solve your water issues completely.

 Q. What is egress, and does it apply to me?

-All buildings must have more than one way out in case of fire or emergency.
+All finished/habitable basements must have more than one way out in case of fire or emergency.
 An egress door or window must provide at least 5.7 square feet of net clear opening, per International Residential Code.
 In the case of adding a basement bedroom, the second means of egress must be within the bedroom.
 Townships will either require egress or be satisfied with a basement sprinkler system.
 EBCON will check with your Township and comply with their Local Building Code.
 Proper egress will also provide access for a fireman or other emergency personnel to enter your finished basement to save your life.

 Q. How long does it take to finish a basement?

 Depending on the size and the complexity of the job, it can range from three to six months.
 The pandemic has extended all production schedules. one thing is 100% certain...EBCON EXECUTES EVERY TIME!

 Q. Will it make my house dirty during construction?

-Not really.
+Certainly to some degree..
 Expect your work site to be broom-cleaned daily and left in an orderly fashion.
-It can be dusty during the drywall sanding phase.
+The basement can be dusty during the drywall sanding phase.
 We recommend you keep the heat or air conditioning off during the day that the drywallers are sanding so the drywall dust isn’t circulated throughout the home, and let the dust settle before turning the HVAC system back on.
 Upon completion of your basement, change the air filters within your HVAC system.
 That being said, we have a reputation of being about as neat and organized as you could ever expect a construction site to be.
 It is natural for us to be that way and the impact on your space will be minimized because of this natural inclination.

 Q. Do you use subcontractors?

 Sometimes, but don’t be afraid of our subcontractors!
-The plumber we hire to do our jobs has been with us for many years.
+The plumber we hire to do our jobs has been with us for almost 15 years.
 He is respectful, honest, and does excellent work.
-Plumbing must be done by a licensed plumber.
+This father/son team is licensed and insured.
 We also engage professional, licensed, insured, drywall contractor who provides the highest quality job available.
 We have also used them for about 12 years now.
 We have used this drywall company since 2008.
 EBCON oversees and is accountable for all the work done by our plumber and drywall sub.
-We also have an incredible painter and flooring installers available– again, people we’ve had relationships with for years, whose work meets our high standards, with the proper licensing and insurance to protect us, and you.
+We also have an incredible painter and flooring installers available– again, people we’ve had relationships with for many years, whose work meets our high standards, with the proper licensing and insurance to protect us, and you.